Nonlinear Randomized Urn Models: a Stochastic Approximation Viewpoint: Introduction

 Let us be more precise on the urn model under consideration in this paper.
-We consider an urn containing balls of (at most) $d$ different types.
+We consider an urn containing balls of (at most) $d$ different types (or colors).
 All random variables involved in the model are supposed to be defined on the same probability space $\cadre$.
-Denote by $Y_0=(Y_0^i)_{i=1,\ldots,d}\in\R_+^d\setminus\{0\}$ the initial composition of the urn, where $Y_0^i$ is the number of balls of type $i\in\{1,\ldots,d\}$ (of course a more realistic though not mandatory assumption would be $Y_0\!\in \N^d\setminus\{0\}$).
+Denote by $Y_0=(Y_0^i)_{i=1,\ldots,d}\in\R_+^d\setminus\{0\}$ the initial composition of the urn, where $Y_0^i$ is the number of balls of type $i\in\{1,\ldots,d\}$ (of course a more natural, though not mandatory, assumption would be $Y_0\!\in \N^d\setminus\{0\}$).
 The urn composition at draw $n$ is denoted by $Y_n=(Y_n^i)_{i=1,\ldots,d}$.
 At the $n^{th}$ stage, one draws randomly (according to a law defined further on) a ball from the urn with instant replacement.
-If the drawing ball is of type $j$, then the urn composition is updated by adding $D^{ij}_n$ balls of type $i\in\{1,\ldots,d\}$.
+If the drawn ball is of type $j$, then the urn composition is updated by adding $D^{ij}_n$ balls of type $i$, for every $i\in\{1,\ldots,d\}$.
 The procedure is then iterated.
-The urn composition at stage $n$, modeled by an $\R^d$-valued vector $Y_n$, satisfies the following recursive procedure between times $n-1$ and $n$:
+The urn composition at stage $n$, modeled by an $\R^d$-valued vector $Y_n$, satisfies the following recursive updating rule between times $n$ and $n+1$: